Experiencing the Power of the Gospel

 What the devil is really out to do is to assassinate the character of God.
 So he savagely attacks us, then works overtime to get us to blame it all on God.
 When we suffer, he wants us to conclude God is to blame.

-While the devil is using for evil, the things that he does against us, God can turn around anything for our good.
+While the devil is using all of this for evil, the things that he does against us, God can turn around anything for our good.

 Back To: Main page